 Where is your place in centuries of STEM?

-All of these individuals are remarkable and span three centuries of Science leading to…today’s STEM-obsessed or Arts/Humanities-focused youngster!
-Their stories will inspire children with High Learning Potential (HLP), and the elements of physical disability or society’s hurdles may particularly motivate children with Dual or Multiple Exceptionality, (DME).
+All of these individuals are remarkable and span three centuries of Science leading to…today’s STEM-obsessed or Arts/Humanities-focused young person!
+Their stories will inspire children with high learning potential, and the elements of physical disability or society’s hurdles may particularly motivate children with dual or multiple exceptionality (DME).

-For a range of fascinating HLP and DME stories, check out the rest of Potential Plus UK’s “Inspirational Figures” series
+For a range of fascinating stories around high learning potential and DME, check out the rest of Potential Plus UK’s “Inspirational Figures” series

 Ada Lovelace (1815-1852) (pictured above on the left)